-- a.
-A Bachelor's with Honours/Honours with Research Degree in the discipline of the candidate (appropriately styled) who has earned at least 164 credits in 4 years; and a basic Bachelor's Degree in the given discipline of the candidate (appropriately styled) for those who have earned at least 124 credits including NEP specified courses, during first 3 years of Academic programme. - b.
+- b.
 A Diploma for those students who have earned at least 84 credits including the NEP specified courses and the mandatory 4 credits of skill enhancement/internship programmes in the summer semester. - c.
 A Certificate for those students who have earned at least 42 credits including the NEP specific courses and the mandatory 4 credits of skill enhancement/internship programmes.